-This is what knocks down a player's life total, lowers a planeswalker's loyalty, and destroys creatures.
+Some spells and abilities affect multiple creatures with a certain type.
+For example, Predatory Sliver reads "Sliver creatures you control get +1/+1."
+All creatures you control with the Sliver creature type, including Predatory Sliver, get the bonus.
+DAMAGE This is what knocks down a player's life total, lowers a planeswalker's loyalty, and destroys creatures.
 Attacking and blocking creatures deal damage equal to their power.
 Some spells and abilities can also deal damage.
 Damage can be dealt only to creatures, planeswalkers, or players.
 If a creature is dealt damage equal to or greater than its toughness in one turn, it's destroyed.
 If a planeswalker is dealt damage, that many loyalty counters are removed from it.
 If a player is dealt damage, it's subtracted from the player's life total.
 Damage is different from losing life.
-For example, Bloodhunter Bat has an ability that reads, "When Bloodhunter Bat enters the battlefield, target player loses 2 life and you gain 2 life."
+For example, Dark Favor is an Aura with the drawback "When Dark Favor enters the battlefield, you lose 1 life."
 That loss of life isn't damage, so it can't be prevented.

 DEATHTOUCH

 A keyword ability seen on creatures.
 Deathtouch is an ability that causes a creature to deal an exceptionally lethal form of damage to other creatures.
 A creature dealt any amount of damage by a creature with deathtouch is destroyed.
 If your creature with deathtouch is blocked by multiple creatures, you can assign as little as 1 damage to each of the blocking creatures!

 DECK

 At least 60 cards of your choice, well shuffled.
 (Limited formats in which players build their decks as part of the event allow 40-card decks.)
 To play a Magic game, you must have your own deck.
 Once the game starts, your deck becomes your library.

 DECLARE ATTACKERS STEP

+See "Parts of the Turn" on page 17.